History of the England national football team: Euro 2020: England reach the final

+In the second round, England beat Germany 2–0 in a tight affair with goals by Sterling and Kane.
+They then beat Ukraine 4–0 at the Stadio Olimpico in Rome in the quarter-finals, with Kane scoring twice either side of goals by Maguire and Jordan Henderson, who netted his first international goal.
+England returned to Wembley for the semi-final against Denmark.
+The Danes took a first-half lead through a Mikkel Damsgaard free-kick, the first goal England had conceded at the tournament.
+They quickly responded as attacking pressure forced Simon Kjær to bundle home an own goal for the equaliser.
+England continued to dominate and they were awarded a controversial penalty in the first half of extra time.
+Kane's penalty was saved by Kasper Schmeichel but he scored from the rebound to send England to their first major final since 1966.

-England faced Italy in the Final at Wembley in front of over 67,000 supporters.
-Southgate opted for the back three formation that they used against Germany in the round of 16 despite using the back four for the majority of the knock-out stages.
-England made a bright start and took the lead after just 2 minutes through Luke Shaw, his first goal for the country and the quickest goal scored at a European Championship Final.
-However, Italy eventually improved, dominating the second-half and eventually equalising through a scrappy goal by Leonardo Bonucci, resulting in extra-time.
-No goals occurred during a cagey 30-minute period meaning that the match would be decided through a penalty shoot-out.
-England took a 2–1 shoot-out lead as England goalkeeper Jordan Pickford saved from Andrea Belotti and Maguire converted his spot-kick.
-However, England were pegged back 2–2 as Bonucci scored his penalty and Marcus Rashford hit the post despite Italy's goalkeeper Gianluigi Donnarumma going the wrong way.
-England then fell behind as Donnarumma saved from Jadon Sancho, putting England on the brink of defeat.
-Italy's number-one penalty taker Jorginho had the opportunity to give Italy the win, but his effort was stopped by Pickford.
-But, just as England looked to have been revived, England missed again, this time through Bukayo Saka, meaning that Italy won the shoot-out 3–2 and were crowned the champions of Europe.
+England faced Italy in the final at Wembley in front of over 67,000 supporters.
+England made a bright start and took the lead after two minutes through Luke Shaw, his first goal for the country and the quickest scored in a European Championship final.
+Italy dominated the second-half and eventually equalised through a scrappy goal by Leonardo Bonucci.
+There were no further goals in a cagey period of extra time, but Marcus Rashford, Jadon Sancho and Bukayo Saka all missed in the ensuing penalty shoot-out, which Italy won 3–2.

-The Final was surrounded with controversy after England fans without tickets attempted to enter the stadium.
-Two hours before the game, footage showed hundreds of England fans attempting to charge into Wembley Stadium.
-86 people were arrested during the altercations.
-Following the match, UEFA started disciplinary proceedings against the Football Association (FA) and would fine the FA £84,560 as well as forcing England to play one UEFA Nations League match behind closed doors.
-Furthermore, the three players that missed penalties for England in the shoot-out: Marcus Rashford, Bukayo Saka and Jadon Sancho received racist abuse online.
-A mural was painted in support of the trio.
+The final was surrounded with controversy after England fans without tickets attempted to enter the stadium.
+Eighty-six people were arrested during the altercations.
+UEFA started disciplinary proceedings and fined the Football Association £84,560, as well as forcing England to play one Nations League match behind closed doors.

-England confirmed their qualification to the 2022 FIFA World Cup in November 2021 for the 16th time in their history following a 10–0 away win against San Marino.
+England confirmed their qualification for the 2022 World Cup in November 2021 following a 10–0 away win against San Marino.
 This was also the first time England had scored double figures in a match since 1964.

-The team had a poor 2022–23 UEFA Nations League campaign, finishing bottom of Group 3.
+The team had a poor 2022–23 Nations League campaign, finishing bottom of Group 3.
 Relegation to League B was confirmed with a 1–0 defeat to Italy.
-England had previously lost twice to Hungary including a 4–0 home defeat, their largest home defeat since 1928.
+England had previously lost twice to Hungary, including a 4–0 home defeat, their largest home defeat since 1928.
 The first defeat in the group was England's first defeat in 22 matches, a record for the national team.